-How to Factory Reset Your iPhone or iPad: A simple guide to wiping your iOS device
+How to Factory Reset Your iPhone or iPad: A Simple Guide to Wiping Your iOS Device

 An important reminder: before you factory reset your iPhone or iPad, make sure you’ve backed up anything you want to keep on the iCloud or iTunes.
 Apple devices are encrypted out of the box.
-This means erased files aren’t simply hidden and displayed as free space, but are completely removed – no software can revive deleted files.
+This means erased files aren’t simply hidden and displayed as free space; they are completely removed – no software can revive deleted files.

-To back up on iCloud, connect to your Wi-Fi network and go to Settings, iCloud and iCloud Backup.
+- To back up on iCloud, connect to your Wi-Fi network and go to Settings > iCloud > iCloud Backup.
 After you’ve hit Back Up Now, your files will be stored on your iCloud account and linked to your Apple ID.

-Alternatively, open iTunes, connect your device to your computer (enter your passcode or tell it you ‘Trust This Computer’), and follow the on-screen steps.
+Alternatively, open iTunes, connect your device to your computer (enter your passcode or tell it you Trust This Computer) and follow the on-screen steps.
 Choose your iPhone, iPad, or iPod when the device list appears and click Backup Now.

 The easiest way to back up your media is by connecting your iPhone or iPad to a laptop.

-How to reset an iPhone or iPad remotely
+How to Reset an iPhone or iPad Remotely

-If you’ve lost your iPhone or iPad and want the peace of mind knowing any stored data will not be accessed, you can also remotely wipe your device.
+If you’ve lost your iPhone or iPad and want peace of mind knowing any stored data will not be accessed, you can also remotely wipe your device.

 Note that if you’ve lost your device, you can remotely play a sound on your iPhone/iPad to help you locate it.

-How to reboot (soft reset) your iPhone or iPad
+How to Reboot (Soft Reset) Your iPhone or iPad